You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 Her CD “Breathe” was produced by the very talented Scott Krippayne (15 #1 hits recorded by Jordin Sparks, Demi Lovato, Kutless to name a few) who also co-wrote the track “You and Me”.
 Full of inspiration, borne out of her personal struggles with anxiety disorder and panic attacks, the album is about finding your purpose, trying to believe in yourself and not giving up, no matter what the odds are.

 Amanda's newest EP, Monster manages to captivate with a flurry of emotionally-charged tracks, which equals three amazing new songs Markley can now add to her catalogue.
 One things for certain, Markley is far from a one hit wonder.

-Amanda is lighting it up in the Seattle music scene, recently sharing billing with Charlotte Sometimes, Kady Z and Aaron Carter and Tyler Ward, to name a few.
+Having just returned from a 15 city West Coast Tour, Amanda is lighting it up in the Seattle music scene, recently sharing billing with Charlotte Sometimes, Kady Z and Aaron Carter and Tyler Ward, to name a few.